 Each WWDC conference introduces us to tons of innovations across numerous Apple products.
 Of course, as a mobile app development company, our team could not let the news pass by.
-We even gathered in our office to watch it so we could share our thoughts right away.
+We even gathered in our office to watch the live stream so we could share our thoughts right away.

 Previously, we discussed news about iOS 15 features.
-But now it’s time to dive deep into a more techy side of the conference — Swift 5.5.
+But now it’s time to dive deep into the tech side of the conference — Swift 5.5.

 This release is likely the most serious we have seen of Swift’s upgrades.
 We were introduced to completely new features, as well as lots of minor changes to pre-existing elements.
 Let’s dig in and review some of them.

 Swift 5.5 is packed with updates for making programming easier.
 And async/await, which we have been waiting for, is among the most exciting ones.
-This new feature makes an asynchronous code run just like it would as a synchronous one.
+This new feature makes an asynchronous code run just like a synchronous one would.

 Writing and executing code, block after block, does not work for every project: you might need to run two blocks simultaneously or have a more significant time gap between them.

-These scenarios are when asynchronous and concurrent programming comes in to save you time while making the process more manageable.
+These scenarios are when asynchronous and concurrent programming comes in to save you time, making the process more manageable.
 An asynchronous function does not use any resources when suspended, so Swift can reuse a previously running thread at another time.

 How can you apply these methods in your code?
 By using async and await keywords.
 First, you mark your functions with the async keyword and then call it with the await one.
 Async and await functions are syntactically similar to the familiar throws and try ones, so you can use them in pairs.

-Even more, if you can call both synchronous and asynchronous functions, Swift will decide for you based on which suits the context better.
+Even more, if you can call both synchronous and asynchronous functions, Swift will decide which one suits the context better.

 Understanding concurrency in Swift is more than a few paragraphs.
 For instance, you might have noticed that there are different types of it: structured and unstructured.
 To guide you further, we recommend watching WWDC sessions dedicated to this topic, starting with this one.

 Another big addition in Swift 5.5 are Actors, which is a whole new notion.
 What are these?
-Actors are reference types, like classes, designed for a concurrent.
+Actors are reference types, like classes, designed for concurrency.
 In other words, it is a multi-thread environment.
-If you can’t tell already, this Swift release is a lot about concurrency.
+Let us tell you, this Swift release is a lot about concurrency.